ColDog/consul-scheduler/readme.md

 {
-  "name": "helloworld",       // a unique name for this service "task_name": "helloworld",  // the task name this service should run "task_version": 2,          // the task version this service should run "desired": 4,               // the desired amount of tasks "min": 3,                   // the minimum amount the scheduler can drop to
+  "name": "helloworld",       // a unique name for this service "task_name": "helloworld",  // the task name this service should run "scheduler": "default",     // the scheduler that should be used "task_version": 2,          // the task version this service should run "desired": 4,               // the desired amount of tasks "min": 3,                   // the minimum amount the scheduler can drop to